 50% international students

-Integrated criminal justice: opportunities and challenges
+Integrated criminal justice: opportunities and challenge

 We challenge our students to examine how criminal justice systems can adapt to the shifting and changing demands those systems face nowadays.